Geometric Analysis of Neural Regression Collapse via Intrinsic Dimension

 \section{Conclusion}

-In this paper, we provided a systematic geometric analysis of neural multivariate regression, highlighting a fundamental contrast with classification.
-Using intrinsic dimension, we showed that regression collapse corresponds to an over-compressed regime where the feature manifold has lower intrinsic dimension than the target manifold ($ID_H < ID_Y$), leading to consistently poor generalization.
-In contrast, non-collapsed models typically satisfy $ID_H\ge ID_Y$, with generalization behavior governed by whether the task is low-data/noisy or high-data/low-noise.
-These results establish intrinsic dimension as a principled diagnostic for understanding when collapse hinders regression performance.
+In this paper, we provided a systematic geometric analysis of neural regression collapse through the lens of intrinsic dimension.
+We showed that regression collapse corresponds to an over-compressed regime ($\idh < \idy$) that discards information essential for reconstructing target manifolds, explaining why collapse, beneficial in classification, is detrimental in regression.
+For non-collapsed models, generalization behavior depends on whether the task is low-data/noisy or high-data/low-noise.
+These findings yield a practical guideline: minimizing the ID gap $|\idh - \idy|$ improves generalization across both regimes, suggesting principled strategies for model selection in applied multivariate regression tasks such as robotic control.
+For limitations and future work, we refer to Appendix~\ref{appx:limitation}.

-Our findings yield two main contributions.
-First, they explain why collapse, beneficial in classification, is detrimental in regression: over-compression discards essential information needed to reconstruct target manifolds.
-Second, they provide practical guidelines: increasing $ID_H$ improves generalization in the over-compressed regime, while reducing $ID_H$ can help in noisy or low-data settings.
-Together, these insights refine the geometric understanding of regression representations and suggest principled strategies for improving generalization in applied multivariate regression tasks.